Iñupiaq language: Assimilation

+This section is supported by MacLean (1986).

 Two consonants cannot appear together unless they share the manner of articulation (in this case treating the lateral and approximant consonants as fricatives).
 The only exception to this rule is having a voiced fricative consonant appear with a nasal consonant.
 Since all stops in North Slope are voiceless, a lot of needed assimilation arises from having to assimilate a voiceless stop to a voiced consonant.

 This process is realized by assimilating the first consonant in the cluster to a consonant that: 1) has the same (or closest possible) area of articulation as the consonant being assimilated to; and 2) has the same manner of articulation as the second consonant that it is assimilating to.
 If the second consonant is a lateral or approximant, the first consonant will assimilate to a lateral or approximant if possible.
 If not the first consonant will assimilate to a fricative.
 Therefore: